themesberg/flowbite/content/forms/number-input.md

                   <code class="text-blue-600 dark:text-blue-400">decrement()</code>
               </td>
               <td class="px-6 py-4">
-                  Use this method on the Collapse object to show the target element.
+                  Use this method on the InputCounter object to decrement the value of the input field.
               </td>
           </tr>
       </tbody>